Jamminroot/todo-2-gh-issue/README.md

 }
 ```

-Changing the contents of TODO comment will close existing issue and create new one labelled [Shower thoughts] with the label provided in `yml`.
+Changing the contents of TODO comment will close existing issue (`Change method signature`) and create new one (`Change method signature to something more creative`) labelled with 2 labels: [Shower thoughts] and label provided in `yml`.

 ### Thanks

-This Action is build while looking at [Alstr's](https://github.com/alstr) great tool [todo-to-issue-action](https://github.com/alstr/todo-to-issue-action) (some changes were required for my specific case), so huge thanks to him!
-Go check his tool out, too.
+I started creating this action while looking at [Alstr's](https://github.com/alstr) great tool [todo-to-issue-action](https://github.com/alstr/todo-to-issue-action), go check his tool out, too.